The Doors of the Sea

-The Doors of the Sea is a short book from 2005 about theodicy and the problem of evil by David Bentley Hart, an Orthodox Christian philosopher and religious studies scholar.
+The Doors of the Sea: Where Was God in the Tsunami? is a short book from 2005 about theodicy and the problem of evil by David Bentley Hart, an Orthodox Christian philosopher and religious studies scholar.
 This book was published after the 2004 tsunami in the Indian Ocean when Hart wrote a column in The Wall Street Journal that attracted wide attention.
 Bill Eerdmans, of Eerdmans Publishing, contacted Hart and asked him to expand the column into a book which Hart did.
-The Doors of the Sea: Where Was God in the Tsunami? has been described by writer and Episcopal priest Fleming Rutledge in Christianity Today as "the most useful short treatment of the problem of evil and suffering that we have.".
+The Doors of the Sea has been described by writer and Episcopal priest Fleming Rutledge in Christianity Today as "the most useful short treatment of the problem of evil and suffering that we have."

 Themes

 Much of the book contrasts the ideas of Voltaire in Candide with those of Dostoevsky in The Brothers Karamazov.
 The book also references the concept of "fallen time" and of an atemporal fall (where the entire universe is considered to be incomplete and imperfect as a result of a fall that took place outside of time as we now experience it).

 Hart's book is not a typical Christian apology for the existence of evil in a world created by a good God.
-Instead, it primarily critiques any attempts to make such a apology.
+Instead, it primarily critiques any attempts to make such an apology.
 In The Hedgehog Review, writer and professor Eugene McCarraher calls The Doors of the Sea "a ferocious attack on theodicy in the wake of the previous year’s tsunami."
 As Hart says on page 58 of the book: "The principal task of theodicy is to explain why paradise is not a logical possibility."